ku-nal-g/Hatsoff-digital-task/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.4.
 To run the project
-(i) download or clone the repository
+(i) Download the database file and install fake json server using command npm install -g json-server (ii) then start the server locally using command json-server --watch dummy.json (iii) download or clone the repository
-(ii) open vs code and do npm i to install dependencies (iii) After that go inside project directory
+(iv) open vs code and do npm i to install dependencies (v) After that go inside project directory
-(iv) Build the project using ng serve
+(vi) Build the project using ng serve

 ## Development server